mjkelly/michaelkelly.org/README.md

 Contents of www.michaelkelly.org.

+ * Web root is in "www" directory.
-Helper script sync.sh makes uploading simpler.
+ * Helper script sync.sh makes uploading simpler.
+ * That is all.